Christoph33one/viks-bakery/README.md

 ### Comments model
 This model is focused towards the user to display a comment.
 The model is controlled with the administors panel in the back end.
-I wanted all post to be approved this way before being posted.
+I wanted all comments to be approved this way before being posted.
 The data fields consist of the following:

-- A CASCADE on delete function for when a comment is deleted by the user, is will be deleted from the data base also.
+- A CASCADE on delete function for when a comment is deleted by the user, it will be deleted from the data base also.
-This is following django'sway of maintainind data integrity.
+This is following django's way of maintaining data integrity.

-- Name field for a user to a their name, and a minimum of 80 characters
+- Name field for a user to add their name, and 80 characters

-- an email feild for users email
+- An email field for users email

-- a body text field for the user to add a comemnt
+- A body text field for the user to add a comemnt

 - Created on to give a date and time of the post